damienbelveze/first_steps_zotero/first_steps_zotero.md

   if(task[1]) {
     send.liascript(`>## MacOs

-go to the download page of the [zotero website](https://zotero.org) Zotero client embeds the plugin for Safari (you do not need to load a plugin for Safari).
-If you prefer to use another browser than Safari (let's say Chrome or Firefox), download and install the appropriate plugin.`
+Go to the download page of the [zotero website](https://zotero.org) Zotero client embeds the plugin for Safari (you do not need to load any plugin for Safari browser).
+If you prefer to use another browser (let's say Chrome or Firefox), download and install the dedicated plugin.`

     )
   } else send.clear()